nvds888/bubbapay/README.md

 - Simple Referral Program
 - Fee coverage included directly in escrow App
 - Recovery system to delete App when claimURL is lost
+- Better organisation of backend routes and utilities
+- Proper instructions for edge case scenarios (warnings and instructions)

 ### 🚧 In Progress
-- Proper instructions for edge case scenarios
+-

 ### 📋 Upcoming
-- Cleanup scripts for better organization
 - Batch payment functionality
 - REST APIs to use functionality by external apps